 Friends of the Prom volunteers have contributed to both formal research and citizen science over many years.
 These projects are aimed at providing scientific evidence to help Park managers decide on the best methods for restoring and maintaining the Prom’s natural values.

-- The Friends of the Prom annual study grant – established to encourage students to pursue scientific research projects at the Prom.
-Two study grants have been awarded.
+- Annual study grant – established to encourage students to pursue scientific research projects at the Prom.
+To date, two study grants of $1,000 have been awarded by Friends of the Prom to help students with their expenses.
 The first was awarded in 2018 to a Latrobe University honours student whose project investigated the possible cause of Coast Banksia decline in the Park.
 He recently completed his honours year thesis and presented his results to Friends of the Prom members at their 2019 AGM.
-The second grant was awarded in 2020 to another Latrobe University honours student.
-Her project will investigate the ability of Coast Banksia to regenerate and survive, aiming to preserve and expand the vulnerable Coastal Grassy Woodlands habitat.
+The second grant was awarded in 2020 to another Latrobe University honours student, Cassandra Kalafatakis.
+Her project is investigating the ability of Coast Banksia to regenerate and survive, aiming to preserve and expand the vulnerable Coastal Grassy Woodlands habitat.

 - Measuring the spread of Tea-tree seed – Friends of the Prom volunteers have helped Parks Victoria staff build seed traps, install them in the field, and clear the seed traps at intervals.
 The purpose of the project was to estimate the spread of Tea-tree seed by prevailing winds at the Prom.
 Friends of the Prom works in collaboration with other organisations engaged in collecting data to assess the long term impacts on threats to flora and fauna at the Prom.